 But Beatty's public humiliation did something about me.
 I witnessed firsthand prejudice, difference and fear commingle to form an elixir of cruelty, and that elixir's shelf life extended by cowardice.
 I saw who we are.

 The last time I saw Beatty, I was sitting on the porch swing of our ratty little rental on Marion St., less than a block from MHS.
 It was the last day of school, and Beatty was trudging past the house on his long, long walk back home.

 A classmate, riding his new firetruck red scooter, pulled up next to Beatty, stopped, and leaned toward him with one foot on the ground, the engine still running.
 Time for a chat.

 "Go home, nigger," he said, "and don't come back next year."

-And as if he really were in a bad movie, Beatty pivoted slowly toward the shit-head and said, like a young James Earl Jones, "Oh, I'll BE back."
+Beatty pivoted slowly toward the shit-head and said, like a young James Earl Jones, "Oh, I'll BE back."

-But had it been a bad movie, I would've broken character, been brave, leapt off my porch, run out to the road and spoken the truth: "God, I am so sorry, Beatty.
+Had this been a bad movie, I would've broken character, been brave, leapt off my porch, run out to the road and spoken the truth: "God, I am so sorry, Beatty.
 I hate them, too."